mimic-sussex/sema/README.md

 yarn dev
 ```

-If you decide to go with NPM
+If you decide to go with NPM instead, use:

 ```sh
 cd sema